The Brutish Museums

 16. A Declaration of War

 Afterword: A Decade of Returns

-Appendix One: Provisional List of the Worldwide Locations Of Benin Plaques Looted in 1897
+Appendix 1: Provisional List of the Worldwide Locations Of Benin Plaques Looted in 1897

-Appendix Two: Sources of Benin Objects in the Pitt Rivers Museum, Oxford (the ‘first collection’
+Appendix 2: Provenance of Benin Objects in the Pitt Rivers Museum, Oxford (the ‘First Collection’)

-Appendix Three: Sources of Benin Objects in the former Pitt-Rivers Museum, Farnham (‘the second collection’)
+Appendix 3: Sources of Benin Objects in the Former Pitt-Rivers Museum, Farnham (the ‘Second Collection’)

-Appendix Four: Current Location of Benin Objects previously in the Pitt-Rivers Museum at Farnham ('the second collection’)
+Appendix 4: Current Location of Benin Objects Previously in the Pitt-Rivers Museum at Farnham (the ‘Second Collection’)

-Appendix Five: A Provisional List of Museums, Galleries and Collections that May Currently Hold Objects Looted from Benin City in 1897.
+Appendix 5: A Provisional List of Museums, Galleries and Collections that May Currently Hold Objects Looted from Benin City in 1897

 eBook ISBN: 9781786806840